-Spring has sprung and with it an abundance of flowers.
-I adore flowers and love gardening so Spring is one of my favorite times of the year.
-It’s no surprise then that flowers make an appearance in my work from time to time (well, most of the time).
+I adore flowers and love gardening so summer is one of my favorite times of the year.
+It's no surprise then that flowers make an appearance in my work from time to time (well, most of the time).

 As artists, we are constantly reflecting on the motivations behind our ceramics.
 Where does our work come from, and what makes our work (and us!) so unique and individual?